Alleyn's School: Independence and co-education

-It was one of 179 direct grant grammar schools from 1958 until the abolition of that status in 1976; at which point the school was still boys-only.
-The Governors then opted for outright independence and co-education; Chairman Lord Wolfenden explained the decision in the House of Lords on 12 November 1975:
+It became a public school with the election of its headmaster to the Headmasters' Conference (HMC) in 1929, but, like Oakham School, subsequently operated as a direct grant grammar school, from 1958 until the abolition of that status in 1976, after which its governors opted for outright independence and co-education.
+Their Chairman Lord Wolfenden explained the decision in the House of Lords on 12 November 1975:

 As a responsible body of Governors, we were confronted with an extremely difficult decision.
 The dilemma is this.
 Should we, as the phrase goes, "take our place within the pattern of the local education authority", or should we, on the other hand, go independent?
 In relation to the former of those alternatives, there are two relevant considerations.
 The first is whether the past history and present nature of a school fits in with the overall structure of the pattern of the local education authority for children in the Dulwich area.
 The answer is that it clearly does not.
 A long-established grammar school, annually recruited to carry out what has for long been recognised by a substantial number of LEAs as its specific academic purpose, does not easily transform itself overnight into a comprehensive school to serve a limited catchment area.
 Even if it could do that, with extraordinary metamorphoses of staff and objectives, there is no evidence whatever that any local education authority would be prepared to absorb it.
 So the dilemma is resolved, your Lordships may say.
 Yes, but at what cost?
 Alleyn's School has no option, whatever its wishes might have been, but to go independent.

 Doctrines and ideologies apart, what does this mean in real life?
 It means that there will now be in Dulwich two independent day grammar schools, one of 1,300 boys and the other of 800 boys, within a couple of miles of each other.
 It also means that in order to maintain Alleyn's as an independent school its fees, with the removal of direct grant, will have to be put up to something like those of its consistently independent neighbour, Dulwich College.
 What sense does it make to have over 2,000 places in independent boys' grammar schools, at independent school fees, in one district of South London?
 We, the Governors of Alleyn's 1847 School think it makes no sense at all, so we are intending to make Alleyn's into a co-educational school.
 Then, in the Dulwich area, there will be an independent boys' school, Dulwich College, an independent girls' school, James Allen's School, and an independent coeducational school, Alleyn's.